Documentation

 These functions and many more can be found in monofiles/log.php file.

-Password_hash first appeared in PHP 5.5 and we use it for password encryption.
-The password hash is saved and compared to the hash of the password given by the user, using password_verify.
+Password_hash is used for password encryption.
+The password hash is saved and compared to the hash of the password given by the user, using password_verify

 password_verify($_POST['password'],$password);